Climate change, energy, water scarcity, mining, coastal management, and the need for conservation are just a few of the issues facing Australia today.

 Meet The Staff

-Paul Hollick has worked with the CIEE program in Perth since 2001 and has a wide range of experience in the fields of tertiary and sports administration and recreation.
-His work with CIEE equips him with considerable experience in revealing his native state of Western Australia to students from across the U.S. Though he has lived most of his life in Perth, Paul has traveled extensively in Europe, Southeast Asia, and the United States.
-Paul possesses a B.Sc. in environmental science from Edith Cowan University, demonstrating his life-long commitment to the environment and all things green.
+Paul Hollick has worked with the CIEE program in Perth since 2001 and has a range of experience in the fields of tertiary and sports administration and recreation.
+His work with CIEE equips him with considerable experience in revealing his native state of Western Australia to students from across the United States.
+Though he has lived most of his life in Perth, Paul has traveled extensively in Europe, Southeast Asia, and the United States.
+Paul earned a bachelor's degree in environmental science from Edith Cowan University, demonstrating his lifelong commitment to the environment and all things green.
 His other interests include football, rugby, camping, water sports, and all outdoor recreation.

 The Ningaloo Marine Park stretches approximately 300km along the west coast of the Cape Range Peninsula near Exmouth, Western Australia approximately 1200km north of Perth.
 Ningaloo Reef, the longest fringing barrier reef in Australia, and the only example in the world of extensive fringing coral reef on the west coast of a continent.
 It is also easily accessible from the beach, forming a natural lagoon which makes it easy to explore the reef.